CatherineH/CatherineH.github.io/_posts/2016-04-13-mocking-entire-modules.md

 gets patched all in every place where it is invoked yet, leading to a lot of failed Travis builds as I encover another layer of a pyglet_helper object's dependencies which rely on OpenGL.

+[^1]: Numpy does not support Windows running on AMD chips, as I recently learned.